Undergraduate Admissions: Urban and Regional Studies

 Prospective transfer students need a minimum of 6 credits in English.
-In addition, students should have taken basic college-level courses distributed across the natural and social sciences, humanities, and mathematics.
+In addition, students should have taken basic college-level classes distributed across the natural and social sciences, humanities, and mathematics.
 Applicants whose previous course work closely parallels the general education requirements of the urban and regional studies curriculum will have relative ease in transferring.
 In addition, students with other academic backgrounds, such as engineering, architecture, fine arts, management, and agriculture are eligible to apply.

 Transfer application deadlines: